Rakshithg6/Heart_Failure_Prediction_ML_Project/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out to [Your Name](mailto:rakshithg.6113@gmail.com).
+For any questions or suggestions, feel free to reach out to [E-mail](mailto:rakshithg.6113@gmail.com).